boneskull/bugmonkey-markdown/README.md

 BugMonkey customization for FogBugz which allows for Markdown in editor.

-*BONUS:* Syntax highlighting in cases for events edited with this customization.

 ## Prerequisites

 BugMonkey Markdown currently works in [any browser](http://caniuse.com/mutationobserver) that supports the [MutationObserver API](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver).
 That means no IE older than IE11.
 I'll get on that...